-Of course, Netgear fixes all these issues as soon as possible, but it does help create a certain mindset around their product (and towards updating the firmware).
+The Netgear Orbi was and remains one of the best performer in terms of raw speed, but, after the manufacturer decided to add new (more radical) features, the WiFi system would often become unstable and would require constant maintenance.
+The manufacturer tried to fix all these issues as soon as possible, but it did help create a certain mindset around their product (and towards updating the firmware).
 The less powerful Google WiFi, on the other hand, had less significant updates over its year and a half of existence, but it is often praised as one of the most stable and reliable WiFi systems ever released (this also applies to the Eero first and the second generation).
 So, taking everything into consideration, I think it would be interesting to test these claims and see which of the two systems is the better one for medium to large-sized homes.

 ALSO CHECK OUT: NETGEAR ORBI VS EERO SECOND GENERATION (PRO PACK)

-Even if they’re part of the same family of networking devices, if put next to each other, the Google WiFi and the Netgear Orbi share little in common from the design point of view.
-The Netgear Orbi kit consists of two seemingly identical units, each device featuring a tall plastic case (which resembles an air freshener) covered by a white matte-finish (that doesn’t retain fingerprints) and the only visible difference between the two Orbi units is the top side colour: the satellites unit is completely white, while the router unit has a light-blue top.
+Even if they’re part of the same family of networking devices, when put next to each other, the Google WiFi and the Netgear Orbi share little in common from the design point of view.
+The Netgear Orbi kit consists of two seemingly identical units, each device featuring a tall plastic case covered by a white matte-finish and the only visible difference between the two Orbi units is the top side color: the satellite unit is completely white, while the router unit has a light-blue top.

-This also highlights the fact that these two devices have different purposes, the router Orbi is the main device that gets connected to the modem and the satellites can either be connect to the main unit or between each other.
-The Netgear Orbi is definitely the largest WiFi system (for now), measuring 6.67 x 2.36 x 8.89 inches, but its minimalist design ensures that it is living-room-friendly, especially if you have a modern-type furniture.
-Still, the Orbi is quite lightweight (it weighs around 1.96 lbs), so you need to carefully plan where you are going to position it in the room (it’s ideal to avoid high-trafficked areas, in order to not be accidentally pushed out of the table).
+This also highlights the fact that these two devices have different purposes, the router Orbi is the main device that gets connected to the modem and the satellites can either be connected to the main unit or between each other (thanks to the newly received daisy-chaining ability).
+The Netgear Orbi is definitely the tallest WiFi system (for now), measuring 6.67 x 2.36 x 8.89 inches, but its minimalist design ensures that it is living-room-friendly, especially if you have a modern-type furniture.

-The Google WiFi shares some similar traits, such as the minimalist design approach and the white matte finish, but, unlike the tall Orbi units, every Google WiFi device is about three times shorter and have a cylinder-like shape (resembles a hand-cream recipient).
-Unlike the two Orbi units, the three Google WiFi nodes are identical and any of them can be appointed as the main device which gets connected to the Internet, while the other two will become the additional mesh nodes.
-Unlike the Netgear Orbi, the Google WiFi looks and feels a lot more robust (it does measure only 4.17 x 2.70 inches and it weighs 0.75 lbs), so you’ll have an easier time positioning it anywhere in the room, but you do need to take into consideration the fact that Google decided not to add any significant cut-outs for an easier heat management and since the device relies on passive cooling, you have to make sure to position your Google WiFi out in the open (if you put the device inside a closet, it may cause it to overheat).
+The Google WiFi shares some similar traits, such as the minimalist design approach and the white matte finish, but, unlike the tall Orbi units, every Google WiFi device is about three times shorter and has a cylinder-like shape.
+While the two Orbi units are different, the three Google WiFi nodes are identical and any of them can be appointed as the main device which gets connected to the Internet.
+Each Google WiFi measures only 4.17 x 2.70 inches and weighs 0.75 lbs, so you’ll have an easier time positioning it anywhere in the room, but you do need to take into consideration the fact that Google decided not to add any significant cut-outs for a proper heat management and since the device relies on passive cooling, you need to make sure to keep your Google WiFi out in the open.

-Netgear decided to cover the bottom side almost entirely by some vent holes, as well as the area above the ports which ensure a better airflow inside the case and reduces considerably the chance of overheating.
-On the top of both the Orbi router unit and the satellite, there’s a circular LED indicator which will remain turned off when everything is working properly, but it will flash white when the router unit is booting up or syncing (solid white indicates that the device is returning to factory default settings) and, in case the LED is solid magenta, then the router unit is disconnected from the Internet.
+Netgear decided to cover the bottom side almost entirely by ventilation holes, as well as the area above the ports which ensure a better airflow inside the case and reduces considerably the chance of overheating.
+As a consequence, the Google WiFi runs warmer, while the Netgear Orbi was almost completely cool to touch.
+On the top of both the Orbi router unit and the satellite, there’s a circular LED indicator which will remain turned off when everything is working properly, but it will flash white when the router unit is booting up or syncing; in case the LED is solid magenta, then the router unit is disconnected from the Internet.
 The LED indicator from the satellite Orbi works slightly different than that on the router unit: the LED will be solid magenta when the satellite Orbi failed to sync to the router unit, it will turn blue for 3 minutes when the connection to the router is good and it will turn amber when the connection is fair.

-Verdict: Both Netgear and Google have designed their WiFi systems in a simple and minimalist manner, so you’ll have no problem positioning any unit in the centre of attention (unlike the industrial-looking traditional routers) but, while the Google WiFi may be a bit better looking and feel a bit more robust, the Netgear Orbi is also solidly built and it has two additional LAN ports (which will make a huge difference in day-to-day use), so it wins this round.
+Verdict: Both Netgear and Google have designed their WiFi systems in a simple and minimalist manner, so you’ll have no problem positioning any unit in the center of the room (unlike the industrial-looking traditional routers) but, while the Google WiFi may be a bit better looking and feel a bit more robust, the Netgear Orbi is also solidly built and it has two additional LAN ports (which will make a huge difference in day-to-day use), so it wins this round.